Blues, greens and unexpected pairings — we lift the lid on the 2026 paint trends and how to use them in your home

 "These colours feel like a gentle embrace, offering comfort but also a hint of creativity and confidence.
 It’s as if we’re ready to welcome a little more personality back into our lives, but in a way that still feels considered," she adds.

-10. Brown gets a chic upgrade with a serving of charcoal grey
+6. Brown gets an upgrade with a dash of grey

 entrance hallway painted in dark grey/brown with white woodwork